Leapo/Rock64-BashGPIO/README.md

 # Rock64-Utilities
-Libraries and utilities for the Rock64 single-board computer
+A collection of libraries, utilities, and code examples for the Rock64 single-board computer

 ## Bash
 ### rock64-gpiolib